The main pathway to membership is by completing our Professional Qualifying Exams (PQE).

 These are the requirements for membership via dissertation:

-• Applicants must have passed the Shipping Business exam in the past five years and have 10 years of relevant industry experience
+• Applicants must have passed the Shipping Business exam in the past five years.

 • The chosen topic for dissertation must contain a research element.
 Applicants should submit a proposal, including objectives (maximum 1,000 words)

 • The dissertation proposal will be considered by a sub-committee of three people, usually drawn from the Membership Committee or Education Committe and the Training Committee.
 A minimum of two readers will consider final submission, which may only be re-submitted once if not of 'pass' standard